-The Company operates in Italy on a "freedom of services" basis and in 2005 opted to implement the sostituto d'imposta tax regime.
-The sostituto d'imposta tax regime entails an annual "advance payment" to the Italian fiscal authorities of an amount currently equal to 0.45% (2019: 0.45%) of the Company's financial liabilities investment contracts, as at the year end.
+The Company operates in Italy on a "freedom of services" basis and in 2005 opted to implement the sostituto d'imposta tax regime entails an annual "advance payment" to the Italian fiscal authorities of an amount currently equal to 0.45% (2020: 0.45%) of the Company's financial liabilities investment contracts, as at the year end.
 Each annual advance payment can be recovered from any exit tax subsequently deducted from policyholders or by offset against taxes payable to Italian revenue within a period of five years.
-To the extent that an unrecovered balance remains after five years have elapsed, the balance of the advance payment made five years earlier can be sold to the parent company at face value for recovery against their Italian tax liabilities €339,614k (2019: €314,976k).
+To the extent that an unrecovered balance remains after five years have elapsed, the balance of the advance payment made five years earlier can be sold to the parent company at face value for recovery against their Italian tax liabilities €393,035k (2020: €339,614k).